MM16z/mm16z-webboard-nextjs-typescript/README.md

 #1.like/unlike onchange value state //done
 #2.mobile/responsive editinput navigate to top window // ongoing
 #3.new tab open initial state(persist login) not update //IMPORTANT //done
 #4.pagination active class based on query //IMPORTANT //ongoing
+#5.set all api url to env //todo

 Fixed :
 #1.refresh when auth is out of session